gnanasai5111/DS-450/Java/README.md

 - It is used to breal out of the loop.

 ### Continue
--It is used to skip the current interation in the loop.
+- It is used to skip the current interation in the loop.